SomansaOpenSource/endpointdlp/index.md

 SOMANSA was founded in 1997, and is the number one personal information protection solution company in Korea that has Data Loss Prevention, Secure Web Gateway, Database Access Control solutions.

-If you want to know more about Somansa, please visit [Somansa Homepage](https://www.somansa.com)!
+If you want to know more about Somansa, please visit [Somansa Homepage](https://www.somansa.com) or watch [Introduction Video](https://youtu.be/rOSnPyCRJ78)!